 May 2020

-Florida Moms joined Moms Clean Air Force members across the country to testify in the EPA’s virtual hearing on its proposal to retain the current National Ambient Air Quality Standards for Particulate Matter.
+Florida moms joined Moms Clean Air Force members across the country to testify in the EPA’s virtual hearing on its proposal to retain the current National Ambient Air Quality Standards for Particulate Matter.
 Florida organizer Yaritza Perez testified in favor of following science and strengthening the existing rule.

-Florida organizer Yaritza Perez joined Moms Clean Air Force Montana for a virtual conversation about the Ecomadres program in Florida.
+Florida organizer Yaritza Perez joined Moms Clean Air Force Montana for a virtual conversation about the EcoMadres program in Florida.

 April 2020